 - Share with iCloud Photo Sharing

 Now, hidden actions are not yet more new secret actions.
-In the first beta of shortcuts, almost all of the actions in the left panel are hidden.
+In the first beta of Shortcuts, almost all of the actions in the left panel were hidden.
 When you create a new shortcut, the actions list shows several suggestions, not the entire list of available actions.
 But don’t worry — they haven’t been removed.
 To see all the actions available, you first have to tap into the search bar, and then they appear.
 That’s pretty clearly a beta issue that’ll be fixed up in future.

 Shortcuts is slightly confusing in iOS 12.
 There’s this new Shortcuts app, but there is also a section in Siri’s settings called Shortcuts.
 (Go to Settings >> Siri & Search >> All Shortcuts to see the complete list.)

 Some of these Siri Shortcuts are automatically created, and suggested to you based on things you do often when using your iPhone or iPad.
 They show up alongside workflows you create in Shortcuts app.
 You can record your own personalized phrase to trigger the shortcut via Siri.

 Editor’s note: This post was originally published on July 9, 2018, during iOS 12 beta testing.
 It has been updated for the public iOS 12 release.